Introduction

 Negative keywords PPC are words or phrases that you delineate in your PPC campaign to preserve your ads from showing up when those terms are searched.
 For example, as well as if you run a bakeshop and only wanted to appeal to customers looking for cakes, you might have added “free” as a subtraction keyword.

-Why Use Negative Keywords PPC?
+Why Use Negative Keywords in PPC?

 1. Save Money: By excluding extrinsic searches, you avoid paying for clicks from people who aren’t interested in what you offer.
 This helps you spend your ad budget more efficiently.

 4. Enhance Ad Relevance: Ads that are shown to people who are searching for what you offer are more relevant.
-This helps improve your ad’s executing and your type score, which could lower your cost per click.
+This helps improve your ad’s execution and your type score, which could lower your cost per click.

 How to Find Negative Keywords PPC

-1. Review Search Terms Reports: Most PPC platforms as well as like Google Ads, allow a search terms report.
-This account shows the real terms people used when they clicked on your ads.Look finished this account to find extrinsic or low quality search terms that you can add as subtraction keywords.
+1. Review Search Terms Reports: Most PPC platforms, as well as Google Ads, allow a search terms report.
+This account shows the real terms people used when they clicked on your ads.
+Look through this account to find extrinsic or low-quality search terms that you can add as subtraction keywords.

 2. Use Keyword Research Tools: Tools like Google Keyword Planner could help you find effective subtraction keywords.
-Enter your main keywords and see if there are any related terms that are not applicative to your business.
+Enter your main keywords and see if there are any related terms that are not applicable to your business.

-3. Consider Your Products or Services: Think about what your concern did not offer.For example, if you sell high end watches, you might have wanted to add “cheap” or discounted as subtraction keywords to avoid clicks from people looking for budget options.
+3. Consider Your Products or Services: Think about what your concern did not offer.
+For example, if you sell high-end watches, you might have wanted to add “cheap” or discounted as subtraction keywords to avoid clicks from people looking for budget options.

 4. Analyze Competitor Ads: Look at what terms your competitors are using and see if there are any terms they might be using that did not apply to your business.
 This could help you identify additive subtraction keywords.